[To IT salesmen] Think of engineers as national idols!

 Salesman = Manager

-I realized this relationship was close when I was talking with Mr. Otsuka.
+I realized this relationship was close during a conversation with Mr. Otsuka.

-Mr. Otsuka is the person who coaches Beyond's executives and employees.
+Mr. Otsuka is the person who coaches the executives and employees of Beyond.

-I will explain the details at the end.
+I will elaborate on this at the end.

 For engineers,

-it's "I don't want to work on this project."
+it might be, "I don't want to do this project."

-I think how idol managers and IT salespeople respond to this is similar.
+I think the way idol managers and IT salespeople deal with this situation is similar.

 Let me take this opportunity to repeat what I said at the beginning